December 1, 2021

-If you are considering a career in healthcare but aren’t sure that direct patient care is the route for you, a role in healthcare administration may be just what you’re looking for.
+If you are considering a healthcare career but aren’t sure that direct patient care is the route for you, a role in healthcare administration may be just what you’re looking for.

 A position in healthcare administration can allow you to combine a passion for working in the healthcare field with a broader scope.

-A healthcare administration career also offers the potential to earn high salaries, and has a strong career outlook!
-The BLS reports a 32% job growth outlook, which is much faster than average.
+A healthcare administration career also offers the potential to earn high salaries and has a strong career outlook!
+The U.S. Bureau of Labor Statistics (BLS) reports a 28% job growth outlook, which is much faster than average.

 What is a Healthcare Administration Career?

-Healthcare Administration is a broad field with A LOT of career opportunities and paths within it.
-Before we dig into the highest paying positions, let’s define what healthcare administration is and explore some of the jobs available within it.
+Healthcare Administration is a broad field with several career opportunities and paths.
+Before we dig into the highest-paying positions, let’s define what healthcare administration is and explore some of the jobs available within it.

 With this broad definition, it’s no wonder there are so many career opportunities within it!